AAnirudh07/MTBench-Test/README.md

 ## Rationale Behind Choices

-This section explains why specific models were chosen for this project.
+**TL;DR**: The open-source models used in MTBench (LLaMA 3.1 8B and DeepSeek-V3) were too large to run within available compute limits.
+Even smaller reasoning models like DeepSeek-R1 Distill Qwen-1.5B require generating many tokens to produce meaningful outputs.

+To stay as close as possible to the original setup, used LLaMA 3.2 1B (which shares the same core architecture as LLaMA 3.1) and DeepSeek-R1 1.5B.
+This setup limited the evaluation to a subset of tasks due to compute time constraints.

+---

 Two open-source models were evaluated in the [MTBench](https://arxiv.org/pdf/2503.16858) paper: LLaMA 3.1 8B and DeepSeek-V3 (used in DeepSeek-Chat).
 1. _LLaMA 3.1 8B_: The paper used LLaMA in the bf16 format which is similar to fp32 in terms of dynamic range.
 I initially attempted to run the model in fp32 as the compute resources I had access to did not support bf16.
 Unfortunately, this exceeded the available memory.
 Switching to fp16 allowed the model to load, but resulted in a very low tokens per second which meant I would not be able to complete the experiments within my remaining compute time.
 2. _DeepSeek-V3_: This model has 671B parameters which makes it difficult to load on a non-GPU cluster.

 As a result, I decided to use the following variants of the models:
-1. **LlaMA 3.2 1B**: LLaMA 3.2 is built on the same core architecture as LLaMA 3.1 (difference is the addition of a vision adapter in LLaMA 3.2 for multimodal tasks).
+1. **LlaMA 3.2 1B Instruct**: LLaMA 3.2 is built on the same core architecture as LLaMA 3.1 (difference is the addition of a vision adapter in LLaMA 3.2 for multimodal tasks).
 Thus, opted to use the 1B variant.
+The paper requires models to follow instructions and use a chat template which is more attuned to the instruct variant.
 2. **DeepSeek-R1 Distill Qwen-1.5B**: Unlike V3, it does not use a Mixture of Experts (MoE), but still shows strong reasoning and logical thinking ability.

+Both models also have long context lengths.

 In effect, this project evalues This project evaluates smaller models on MTBench that claim to be similar in performance to their larger counterparts.